adamvisser/PortfolioWebsite/README.md

 # PortfolioWebsiteTheme
-This is my portfolio websites theme, right now its built in wordpress.... right now.
+This is my portfolio website git repo.
+So you can see how I built everything out!